Beyond Markovian: Reflective Exploration via Bayes-Adaptive RL for LLM Reasoning: Problem Formulation

-\paragraph{Reflective Exploration.} We define reflective exploration as the pattern in which the LLM backtracks to a prior state after an exploratory step to take different actions at that state.
-Specifically, a natural language reflective reasoning step such as ``Let's reconsider the geometric relationship'' corresponds to a backtracking action that semantically disregards the previous one or more steps.
+\paragraph{Reflective Exploration.} Informally, we define reflective exploration as the pattern in which the LLM revisits a prior state after an exploratory step to take different actions at that state.
+Specifically, a language reflection step such as ``Let's reconsider the geometric relationship'' corresponds to revisiting and retrying.
 We illustrate this using a binary search tree as in the right figure: for the trajectory $s_0\shortrightarrow s_1\shortrightarrow s_2\shortrightarrow s_1\shortrightarrow s_3$, $s_1\shortrightarrow s_2$ is an exploration step, $s_2\shortrightarrow s_1$ is a reflective step that signals the strategy switch from $s_2$ to $s_3$, and the ``geometric relationship'' in the above example originates from $s_1$.
+We formalize this behavior through the lens of adaptive policies.